AvirukBasak/shsc-lang/docs/LanguageDocs.md

 end
 ```

-THe following should be in a seperate file to respect the module declaration syntax.
+The following should be in a seperate file to respect the module declaration syntax.

 ```ruby
 module main